astronomer/airflow-provider-great-expectations/README.md

 - `expect` is either a single Expectation or an ExpectationSuite

-Optionally, you can also pass a `result_format` parameter to control the verbosity of the output, and `batch_parameters` to specify a specific Batch of data at runtime.
+Optionally, you can also pass a `result_format` parameter to control the verbosity of the output, and `batch_parameters` to specify a batch of data at runtime.
 The ValidateBatchOperator will return a serialized ExpectationValidationResult, or ExpectationSuiteValidationResult.

 ## ValidateCheckpointOperator